elgrons/Capstone/ResearchandPlanning.md

 * 1:59 Got diverted from intial EF Migrations because I'm actully not sure how to set up authentication/authorization and whether or not I need a user class..
 Hesistant to do an initial build without a bit further research.
 Tutorials collecting then watching happening now for a bit.

+* 2:20 Softly considering switching to Firebase/Firestore by EOD if I can't form a plan of attack for ASP.NET authorization/authentication.